Suzuki method: Philosophy

 The central belief of Suzuki, based on his language acquisition theories, is that all people can (and will) learn from their environment.
-The essential components of his method spring from the desire to create the "right environment" for learning music, which he also believed would foster excellent character in every student.
+The essential components of his method spring from the desire to create the right environment for learning music, which he also believed would foster excellent character in every student.

-The method parallels the linguistic environment of acquiring a native language from the young age, which is usually referred to "mother-tongue" method.
-Suzuki believed that this environment would also help to foster good moral character.
+The method parallels the linguistic environment for acquiring a native language from a young age, which Suzuki referred to as the "mother-tongue" method.
 These components include: